alsarria-dev/fair-share-server/README.md

 - `npm run dev` - Run server with Nodemon (watches for changes)
 - `npm start` - Start server in production mode
+- `npm run lint` / `npm run lint:fix` - Check (or auto-fix) code style with ESLint

-There is currently no automated test suite or lint configuration in this repo — verify changes manually.
+There is currently no automated test suite in this repo — verify changes manually.

 ### Tips